M-O-H/Blog-nestjs/README.md

 # Blog-nestjz
-Blog Web API with Nestjs, typescript, Drizzle ORM, q
+Blog Web API with Nestjs, typescript, Drizzle ORM

+#### Note
+This app is currently in the development phase.